Key Takeaway

 How the Medications Complement Each Other

-Metformin reduces hepatic glucose output and improves insulin sensitivity, addressing the insulin resistance that is central to type 2 diabetes.
+Metformin reduces hepatic glucose output and improves insulin sensitivity, addressing the insulin resistance that's central to type 2 diabetes.
 Mounjaro enhances the body's incretin response by activating both GIP and GLP-1 receptors, which stimulates glucose-dependent insulin release, suppresses glucagon, and reduces appetite.
-These non-overlapping mechanisms provide comprehensive glucose management from multiple angles.
+These non-overlapping mechanisms provide thorough glucose management from multiple angles.
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 Metformin is typically the first medication prescribed for type 2 diabetes.
-When it alone does not achieve target HbA1c levels, guidelines recommend adding a second agent.
+When it alone doesn't achieve target HbA1c levels, guidelines recommend adding a second agent.
 Mounjaro has become a preferred add-on option because of its dual mechanism, substantial weight loss benefits, and favorable cardiovascular profile.

 Side Effects to Expect